It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 - Consignment sales

-As a general rule, U.S. exporters selling to Kenya for the first time are advised to transact business only on the basis of cash-in-advance or an irrevocable letter of credit confirmed by a recognized international bank.
+U.S. exporters selling to Kenya for the first time are advised to transact business only based on cash-in-advance or an irrevocable letter of credit confirmed by a recognized international bank.
 Any other form of payment carries a high level of risk.
 The establishment of the African Trade Insurance Agency (ATI) in 2001 strengthened and increased foreign trade by providing cover against non-commercial risks such as war, trade embargoes, expropriation, and seizure of goods.
 ATI has support from the International Development Association (an arm of World Bank), and offers insurance at lower costs than most private, commercial insurers.
 Since 2003 ATI has supported over $ 13 bn worth of trade and investments across the continent, secured an investment grade rating of ‘A’ from Standard & Poor’s, and expanded membership to more than a dozen African countries.
 With Standard & Poor’s “A/Stable” credit rating, U.S. exporters can take cover from ATI for their sales to Kenyan and other African countries.

 The U.S. Commercial Service in Kenya can provide background and credit-risk information on Kenyan individual or firm.
 The section can also recommend local companies that provide U.S. exporters with credit information and the bona fides of potential Kenyan importers on a commercial basis.

-Banking Systems: The Central Bank of Kenya (CBK) is the primary regulator of the banking industry.
+The Central Bank of Kenya (CBK) is the primary regulator of the banking industry.
 The primary classification of banks in Kenya is by ownership.
 Some banks belong to local individuals or companies while others belong to foreign individuals or organizations.
 Another general classification of banks is by nature, that is, microfinance banks and commercial banks.
 The CBK which governs banks further classifies commercial banks based on their assets.
 Tier 1 banks are large banks that have hundreds of billions in assets and are not likely to collapse financially.
 They are the top banks in Kenya.
 Tier 2 banks are medium-sized banks while Tier 3 consists of small banks.

 Currently there are 28 domestic and 14 foreign commercial banks with branches, agencies, and other outlets throughout the country; one mortgage finance company; eight representative offices of foreign banks; eleven licensed deposit taking microfinance institutions; 49 insurance companies; the Post Office Savings Bank with a large network of branches around the country; 79 foreign exchange (forex) bureaus; three licensed credit reference bureaus, 18 money remittance providers and 174 deposit-taking licensed savings and credit cooperative organizations (SACCOs) with a membership of about 4.73 million persons (www.sasra.go.ke).
 However, the banking sector is essentially dominated by seven Tier 1 commercial banks, namely Equity Bank, Kenya Commercial Bank, ABSA Bank Kenya (formerly Barclays), Diamond Trust Bank, Cooperative Bank, NCBA Bank and Standard Chartered.
 In addition, smaller banks have emerged and experienced tremendous growth in recent years.